Orazio Attanasio, Professor of Economics

 He has carried out evaluations of education financing and access programmes, including large conditional cash transfers programs, the impact of scholarships on school enrolment and the effect of subjective expectations on the returns to education.

-Orazio’s policy-focused work in Latin America includes:
+Orazio’s policy-focused work includes:

 - in Mexico, serving on the advisory board of “Progresa- Oportunidades”, assessing the impact of a high school scholarship programme for the Ministry of Education, and evaluating “Jovenes con Oportunidades”;